 Issues of poverty and homelessness are complex and difficult.
 Solutions can only begin to be achieved when we improve access to services and supports through a collaborative effort, we address our lack of transportation, and look to alternative methods of housing.
-We can begin to reduce the gaps in health incluity when we provide a framework that allows
+We can begin to reduce the gaps in health

-Youth in Haldimand and NorfolkA Convergence of Issues
+Youth in Haldimand and Norfolk A Convergence of Issues